-- 14. The CDRT was established on 1 October 2015, about 6 months ago. - It provides an avenue to resolve community disputes, including through court-ordered mediation. - As at 31 January 2016, 32 claims were filed.
+- 11. Mr Patrick Tay talked about these initiatives. - 12.
+The CDRT was established on 1 October 2015, about 6 months ago. - It provides an avenue to resolve community disputes, including through court-ordered mediation.

+- As at 31 January 2016, 32 claims were filed.
 They typically involve complaints about excessive noise, littering, obstruction or interference with movable property. - Out of 13 claims referred by the CDRT to mediation, 4 were successfully settled.
-5 are pending mediation.

-- In total, 11 claims have been disposed of, and 21 remain pending. - These are early results but they are positive. - Victims may enforce CDRT orders by applying for Special Directions upon default.
-As at 31 March 2016, no applications have been filed.
+5 are pending mediation. - In total, 11 claims have been disposed of, and 21 remain pending. - These are early results but they are positive. - Victims may enforce CDRT orders by applying for Special Directions upon default.
+As at 31 March 2016, no applications have been filed. - 13.
+The POHA took effect on 15 November 2014. - As at 31 January 2016, 171 applications for Protection Orders were filed, including by victims of online, sexual, workplace and debt National Archives of Singapore

-POHA

-- 15. The POHA took effect on 15 November 2014. - As at 31 January 2016, 171 applications for Protection Orders were filed, including by victims of online, sexual, workplace and debt collection-related harassment. - In total, 54 Protection Orders and 45 Expedited Protection Orders were granted. - Some of these were granted by consent.
+- In total, 54 Protection Orders and 45 Expedited Protection Orders were granted. - Some of these were granted by consent.
 A number of applications were also withdrawn.
-This suggests that some disputes are being resolved amicably. - 799 Magistrate's Complaints have also been lodged under the Act. - 16.
-Mr Tay asked if the claim limits of the Small Claims Tribunals would be increased.
+This suggests that some disputes are being resolved amicably.

-- This is being reviewed by my Ministry and the State Courts as part of the review of the Small Claims Tribunals Act. - 17.
+- 799 Magistrate's Complaints have also been lodged under the Act. - Mr Tay asked if the claim limits of the Small Claims Tribunals would be increased. - This is being reviewed by my Ministry and the State Courts as part of the review of the Small Claims Tribunals Act. - 15.
 MinLaw will continue to monitor these community justice platforms to ensure efficient and affordable resolution of community disputes.